shotadft/shotadft/README.md

 # Hi 👋, I'm Shotadft!
 <img src="https://www.shotadft.com/img/shotadft_icon_a.webp" width="127" alt="Shotadft Logo"/>
 I am a student at N High School in Japan.
-I do programming as a hobby.
+I do programming as a hobby.<br/>
 Also like Pokémon, especially Meowscarada and Pikachu!

 # Using Languages